 Once upon a time, haphazard personal banking habits suited me just fine.
 But the never-ending stream of mortgage payments, insurance payments, car payments, and credit card payments has forced me to not only tweak, but virtually overhaul, my approach to all things monetary.
 It’s not simply about making ends meet this week and next, but considering potential fiscal pitfalls months and years ahead.

 The Great Recession brought the notion of fiscal responsibility to the forefront of manufacturers’ minds, and with good reason.
-Thanks to the combination of declining sales, decreased revenues, and tightened budgets, manufacturers are accustomed to taking far less chances and pursue opportunities for growth with far less aggressiveness than in years past.
+Thanks to the combination of declining sales, decreased revenues, and tightened budgets, manufacturers are accustomed to taking far fewer chances and pursue opportunities for growth with far less aggressiveness than in years past.

 And that’s precisely why fiscal responsibility is a double-edged sword.